Production of $\pi^0$ and $\eta$ mesons in U$+$U collisions at $\sqrt{s_{_{NN}}}=192$ GeV: Data analysis

 In $\pi^0$ measurements, the main sources of systematic uncertainty at low \pt (1--3 GeV/$c$) are photon conversions in the detector material, at intermediate \pt (3--12 GeV/$c$) the absolute energy calibration of the EMCal, and at high \pt ($>$12 GeV/$c$) the cluster merging effect.
 The uncertainty on the absolute scale comes from the approximately $1\%$ residual mismatch between $\pi^0$ masses in real data and simulation.
 This causes a systematic uncertainty that increases gradually from $2\%$ at low \pt, $7\%$ at intermediate \pt and $9\%$ at the highest momenta.
 Cluster merging is due to the small opening angle of daughter photons of the high-$p_T$ $\pi^0$, so these photons are reconstructed as a single electromagnetic cluster and the \piz is lost.
 The cluster merging effect starts at $p_T>12$ GeV/$c$ in PbSc and at $p_T>16$ GeV/$c$ in PbGl and results in uncertainty reaching $\approx$20$\%$ and $\approx$9$\%$ at 20 GeV/$c$ for $\pi^0$ yields, reconstructed in PbSc and PbGl subsystems, respectively.
 For $\eta$ mesons, which have a four times larger mass than $\pi^0$, the cluster merging effect would be significant starting at 50 GeV/$c$, which is far beyond the $p_T$ range of $\eta$ measurement at PHENIX.
-For $K_S$ measurements cluster merging is vetoed by the transverse momentum cuts for the $\pi^0$ candidates.
-Conversion of the $\pi^0$ and $\eta$ meson daughter photons into $e^{-}e^{+}$ pairs in the detector materials results in $\approx 25\%$ loss of the mesons.
-The corresponding uncertainty comes from how accurately conversions are reproduced in the simulation and is estimated to be 5.2\% for $\pi^0$ and $\eta$ and 10.4\% for $K_S$ measurements.
-Due to a constant probability of the conversion in the relevant energy range this uncertainty is assigned to be a type C, i.e totally $p_T$-independent.

-For $\eta$ and $K_S$ measurements the dominant systematic uncertainty comes from the raw yield extraction.
-The uncertainty is connected to the selection of the invariant mass distributions analysis parameters such as the fitting range, the background normalization, the polynomial order selection etc. The maximum difference between the meson yield obtained with the varied parameters and the one obtained with the default parameters is assigned as an uncertainty on raw yield extraction, and it varies from 7\% to 12\% for the $\eta$ and from 15\% to 22\% for the $K_S$ depending on $p_T$ and centrality (see Tables~\ref{tab2a} and~\ref{tab2b}).
+For $\eta$ measurements the dominant systematic uncertainty comes from the raw yield extraction.
+The uncertainty is connected to the selection of the invariant mass distributions analysis parameters such as the fitting range, the background normalization, the polynomial order selection etc. The maximum difference between the meson yield obtained with the varied parameters and the one obtained with the default parameters is assigned as an uncertainty on raw yield extraction, and it varies from 7\% to 12\% for the $\eta$ yields depending on $p_T$ and centrality (see Table~\ref{tab:sys_sources}).